General

 Similar Species

-Acorn Woodpecker: White-headed Woodpecker is similar, but lacks white rump and has an entirely white face and crown, and a black belly.
+Acorn Woodpecker: White-headed Woodpecker lacks white rump, has a white face and head, and a black belly.